 - Wills: A will is a legal document that states your wishes for the transfer of your assets upon your death.
 A will appoints an executor to ensure that your wishes are followed, and leaves instructions for how to distribute your property.

 - Power of Attorney: This legal document gives someone else of your choosing the ability to handle a variety of affairs on your behalf.
 It can be tailored to meet your wishes, whether those are specific or broad.
 This document does not take away any of your personal abilities or power to conduct your affairs, it simply allows someone else to do so as well.
 It is very important that you only grant power of attorney to someone you trust with immense confidence.
 A power of attorney needs to be established when you are mentally competent to do so.
 A general power of attorney does not allow one to make health care decisions on your behalf.

 - Living Wills: A living will spells out your wishes by detailing your preferences regarding end-of-life health care.
 Having a living will prevents your loved ones from having to make painful decisions without really knowing what you would want them to do.

 - Health Care Proxies: A health care proxy is a legal document that appoints a person to make decisions regarding your health care if you are unable to make such decisions.
 A health care proxy differs from a living will by designating a person to make medical decisions for you, while a living will sets forth your personal preferences, however, many people create a living will and health care proxy at the same time, and they can be created together as one document.

 The links on this page will take you our blog posts with information about probate law in Arkansas.
 While these resources provide good general knowledge, each probate law case is unique.
 We encourage you to contact us today to discuss the details of your situation.

-For more information on how we can help you contact a probate lawyer at The Hudson Law Firm today.
-Call us at 479-443-1812 or send us a message below.
+For more information on how we can help you contact our probate lawyers today.
+Call us at (479) 443-1812, email us at email@example.com, or send us a message below.
 We look forward to helping you plan your future.